The following answers to frequently asked adventure caving questions are provided with a little extra spice: use in moderation

 That said: we did successfully guide a 180kg Sumo wrestler through once, who had a good power to weight ratio, but… Ok you’ve got the picture, good… next question.

-These trips depart from the Swazi Trails main office in Swaziland’s Ezulwini Valley.
-This is situated halfway between Mbabane and Manzini cities.
-Ezulwini is the main tourism area in Swaziland, so its right close to where its all happening.
-There are plenty of hotels, lodges and other accommodation facilities nearby.
+These trips depart from the Swazi Trails main office in Eswatini’s Ezulwini Valley.
+This is situated halfway between the Mbabane and Manzini cities.
+Ezulwini is the main tourism area in Eswatini, so its right close to where its all happening.
+There are plenty of hotels, lodges, backpackers and other accommodation facilities nearby.

-More specifically we can be found at the Mantenga Craft & Lifestyle Centre – just off Mantenga Drive, which branches off the MR103 road.
-The exact location of the Swazi Trails office can be read off on this Ezulwini map.
+More specifically we can be found opposite Mantenga Craft & Lifestyle Centre at Legends Shared – just off Mantenga Drive, which branches off the MR103 road.
+The exact location of the Swazi Trails office can be read off this Ezulwini map.
 Printable directions can be downloaded from here: Directions to Swazi Trails.

-The caves are 20min from here and we provide transport.
-Parking at Mantenga Craft is at own risk, but this is a safe and quiet area with no history of car break-in’s or theft.
+The cave trail head is 15-20min from here and we provide transport.
+Parking at Legends is at own risk, but this is a safe and quiet area with no history of car break-in’s or theft.
 Parked cars are generally visible from our office windows and during evening there is a security guard present.

 The evening caving trip is the ideal activity to do if you a pressed for time, largely because it makes use of otherwise wasted time in the evening.
 Wasted that is, unless you are a punter who couldn’t afford to miss valuable casino time.

-Lets be honest, Swaziland’s not a place you generally go for night life – so Adventure Caving is where it happens!
+Lets be honest, Eswatini is not a place you generally choose for nightlife, especially midweek – so Adventure Caving is where it happens!

 So use daylight for checking out the usual attractions: game parks, craft markets, historical sites and cultural villages, then hit the “unusual” in the evening!